 - 3 tblsp golden syrup

-(although we doubled up on all ingredients as we made a large batch for the Uber Kids team as we’re nice like that)
+(although we doubled up on all ingredients as we made a large batch for the Uber Kids team because we’re nice like that)

 It’s a very simple recipe and instructions are easy to follow:

 Pre-heat your oven to 200°c (180°c for fan assisted ovens), weigh out your ingredients, then add them to a food processor.
 We cubed our butter so it was easier to mix (and of course, because we were making 2 batches, we did both separately).